theohbrothers/PSRepositoryReleaseManager/README.md

 #### Releases

+The entrypoint script [`Invoke-Release.ps1`](src/scripts/dev/Invoke-Release.ps1) can be used to create or simulate the creation of releases for GitHub repositories.
+Fill in all relevant values pertaining to the release, and if desired, the path to the file containing the release notes to include with it.

+### Continuous Integration

+The included CI files use a very similar set of [entrypoint scripts](src/scripts/ci) to the development versions to run the very same steps of generating release notes and creating releases.

+#### Release notes

+To generate release notes, [reference](docs/samples/ci/azure-pipelines/generic) the `generate.yml` entrypoint template of this project from your CI file.
+The **generate** step can also be customized through provided [parameters](docs/samples/ci/azure-pipelines/custom/azure-pipelines.yml.generate.sample).

+Generation of release notes are limited and subject to the module's [valid tags pattern](#valid-tags).

+#### Releases

 **Note:** Ensure your main project's CI file(s) and/or settings are configured to run CI jobs for tag refs.

 To create releases, [reference](docs/samples/ci/azure-pipelines/generic) the `release.yml` entrypoint template of this project from your CI file.
 The **release** step can also be customized through provided [parameters](docs/samples/ci/azure-pipelines/custom/azure-pipelines.yml.release.sample).

-Releases will be created for all tag refs.
-Tags *need not* follow [Semantic Versioning](https://semver.org/) though the convention is recommended:
+Releases supports all tag refs.
+Tags *need not* follow [Semantic Versioning](https://semver.org/) though the convention is recommended.

 ### Managing the submodule